Relative role of EMIC waves, chorus waves, and electron injections on relativistic electron flux

 Background and Motivation

-EMIC waves are generated by anisotropic ion populations from plasma sheet injections .
-These injections also create anisotropic “seed” electrons , the free energy source for whistler-mode chorus waves .
-Such chorus waves can effectively accelerate the same seed electrons to relativistic energies (Miyoshi et al. 2003; Thorne et al. 2013; Mourenas et al. 2014; Allison and Shprits 2020).
-Therefore, there is a competition between electron acceleration by whistler-mode waves (supported by direct adiabatic heating during injections, see, e.g. Sorathia et al. 2018) and electron precipitation by EMIC and chorus waves, and this competition should ultimately shape the energy spectrum of radiation belt electrons after a series of plasma sheet injections.
-Several recent publications indicate that the electron energy spectrum may have an upper limit of flux, corresponding to a balance between electron injections and precipitation loss, controlled by whistler-mode waves (Olifer et al. 2021, 2022).
-The existence of such an upper limit has been predicted by Kennel and Petschek (1966), and reevaluated for relativistic electrons by Summers, Tang, and Thorne (2009) and Summers and Shi (2014).
-Several of its main assumptions have been verified using ELFIN data (Mourenas et al. 2024).
-The Kennel-Petschek upper limit is based on the idea that injected electrons generate whistler-mode waves (with exponentially higher wave power for electron fluxes above the flux limit) that ultimately scatter these same injected electrons into the atmosphere.
-The competition between linearly increasing anisotropic electron fluxes and exponentially faster electron losses into the atmosphere due to exponentially increasing wave growth, leads to a stationary solution in the diffusion (Fokker-Planck) equation describing electron flux dynamics.
-Inclusion of EMIC wave-driven loss into this balance reduces the upper limit for the differential electron flux at high energy (Mourenas et al. 2022).
+EMIC waves are typically generated by anisotropic ion populations from plasma sheet injections .
+These injections also produce anisotropic “seed” electrons , which provide the free energy for whistler-mode chorus wave generation .
+Chorus waves can then accelerate the same seed electrons to relativistic energies (Miyoshi et al. 2003; Thorne et al. 2013; Mourenas et al. 2014; Allison and Shprits 2020).
+A competition emerges between electron acceleration driven by whistler-mode waves, supported by adiabatic heating during injections (e.g., Sorathia et al. 2018), and electron precipitation induced by EMIC and chorus waves.
+This competition ultimately shapes the energy spectrum of radiation belt electrons following plasma sheet injections.
+Recent publications suggest that the electron energy spectrum reaches an upper flux limit, resulting from a balance between electron injections and precipitation losses governed by whistler-mode waves (Olifer et al. 2021, 2022).

 Proposed Data and Detailed Analysis Approach